-Field Name Data Type Description Include Key 26 reportingExecutingMpid Member MPID of the executing party R
+Field Name Data Type Description Include Key

-Section 1.1 of the CAT NMS Plan.
-Note that CEBBs and CEBSs may, but are not required to, pass-through their CAT fees to their clients, who may, in turn, pass their fees to their clients until they are imposed ultimately on the account that executed the transaction.
-See CAT Funding Model Approval Order at 62649.
+through their CAT fees to their clients, who may, in turn, pass their fees to their clients until they are imposed ultimately on the account that executed the transaction.
+CAT Funding Model Approval Order at 62649.